 In the northern center of the island, overlooking a terrace encircled by a water-filled moat, stands a 17-foot bronze statue of Roosevelt.
 Four 21-foot granite tablets are inscribed with tenets of his conservation philosophy.

 To drive to the island, take the George Washington Memorial Parkway exit north from the Theodore Roosevelt Bridge.
 The parking area is accessible only from the northbound lane; park there and cross the pedestrian bridge that connects the lot to the island.
-You can also rent a canoe at Thompson's Boat Center and paddle over, or take the pedestrian bridge at Rosslyn Circle, 2 blocks from the Rosslyn Metro station.
-You can picnic on the grounds near the memorial; if you do, allow about an hour here.
+You can also rent a canoe at Thompson Boat Center or Key Bridge Boathouse and paddle over, making sure to land at the north or northeast corner of the island; there is no place to secure the boat, so you’ll need to stay with it.
+Or take the Metro to the Rosslyn Metro station, walk toward Key Bridge, and follow the short connecting trail leading downhill from the downstream side of the river and across the parkway into the parking lot.
 Expect bugs in summer and muddy trails after a rain.